perrycate/516-project/README.md

 It has well-supported bindings for the Z3 Theorem prover, which we have used for our assignments in class.
 By using Python we can also reuse existing parsing infrastructure provided to us for assignment 4, which was also written in Python.

-% <TODO section on benefits of lazy abstraction vs other models?
-If so, in introduction or overview?>
+### Benefits of Lazy Abstraction
+Model checkers such as CEGAR, which we discussed in class, compute all possible transitions between every state in a program.
+Lazy Abstraction drastically reduces the necessary amount of work by only doing enough to prove that the error states are unreachable.

 ## Overview
 ### Tools and Architecture
 There are 3 main features required for this system.
 First, the program must be capable of parsing a program into an easily manipulable form.
 (In this case, a CFA.)
 Second, the program must be capable of generating interpolants between vertices in the CFA.
-Most importantly, the program must be capable of using the generated interpolants to % <TODO “DO THE THING”>
+Most importantly, the program must be capable of using the generated interpolants to gradually weaken the CFA labels until it concludes that either there is no path to the error state, or the program is unsafe.
 While the core objective of the project was to implement the last part, the system as a whole would only work if all three were implemented.
 To this end, we reused the given code for assignment 4 for the program parsing, and used Z3 for interpolants.
 Unfortunately, modern Z3 no longer supports interpolant generation, so we included in our project an older version of Z3 with some modifications and bugfixes to suit our needs.